 New skills.
 HR people are not there yet.

 You can’t evaluate AI solutions without understanding the basics of practical machine learning and predictive analytics.
 You don’t have to be a data scientist for that.
-It’s like driving a car – you don’t need to be a mechanical engineer to buy or drive your car, but you do need to know how to hold the wheel and to obey traffic rules, so you don’t kill anybody.
+It’s like driving a car – you don’t need to be a mechanical engineer to buy or drive your vehicle, but you need to know how to hold the wheel and obey traffic rules, so you don’t kill anybody.
 Therefore, I call HR professionals to start their journey into the data world.
 And start it today.